Australia women's national rugby union team

 Australia at the 2014 Women's Rugby World Cup.

 The Australia women's national rugby union team, commonly called the Wallaroos, represent Australia in women's rugby union.
 They compete annually in the Pacific Four Series, the Laurie O'Reilly Cup against New Zealand, and have competed at Women's Rugby World Cups since 1998.

-Australian women have been playing rugby since the late 1930s, in regional areas of New South Wales.
+Australian women have been playing rugby union since the late 1930s, in regional areas of New South Wales.

 In 1992 the first National Women's Tournament was held in Newcastle, NSW.
 The following year the Australian Women's Rugby Union was established, and it was declared that the national women's team would be called the Wallaroos.
-It was chosen because it was the name of one of Australia's oldest clubs, the Wallaroo Football Club, which was formed in 1870.
+The name 'Wallaroos' was chosen in honour of the Wallaroo FC, founded in 1870 and Australia's first club dedicated to rugby.

 History

 Origins

-Women had begun playing rugby in Australia hand-in-hand with the expansion of the game, with the earliest documented matches in the regional areas of New South Wales during the late 1930s.
+Although women did not begin playing organised rugby union in Australia until the late decades of the 20th century, they maintained a prominent presence in the sport from its inception in the colonies.
+Match reports from the early 1870s in Sydney note exceptionally high attendance by female spectators at early Wallaroo FC matches at Moore Park and Parramatta Park, which helped establish rugby's early social standing in Sydney.
+Women supporters were active in club football and by the 1890s a sizable section of the rising crowd numbers watching rugby union at the Sydney Cricket Ground for major matches.

+The earliest recorded rugby union match yet found that was played by women was held in June 1969 in Canberra.
+A fund-raising event that drew over 1,600 spectators, the two sides were composed of mothers of players from junior rugby union clubs of suburbs Lyneham and Downer.

-As the popularity of men's rugby expanded internationally in the 1970s and 1980s, the appetite for international women's sides grew following the inaugural men's Rugby World Cup in 1987.
+As the popularity of men's rugby union expanded internationally in the 1970s and 1980s, the appetite for international women's sides grew following the inaugural men's Rugby World Cup in 1987.

 Following the first women's rugby union Test match in 1982 and the inaugural Women's Rugby European Cup in 1988 that saw Great Britain, France, the Netherlands and Italy play, the British side was replaced by their regional sides, with England and Wales playing their first matches in 1987, before being joined by Canada and the United States later that year.
 The Black Ferns followed in 1990 - culminating in the inaugural Women's Rugby World Cup in 1991.

-In Australia, the first National Women's Tournament was held in Newcastle, NSW in 1992 - and finally, in 1993, the Australian Women's Rugby Union was formally established, with the organisation selecting the name ‘the Wallaroos’ as the moniker of the new national Women's side, named after one of the oldest clubs in Australia that participated in the Sydney/NSW competition, which later became the Shute Shield.
+In Australia, the first National Women's Tournament was held in Newcastle, NSW in 1992 - and finally, in 1993, the Australian Women's Rugby Union was formally established, with the organisation selecting the name ‘the Wallaroos’ as the moniker of the new national Women's side, named after one of the oldest clubs in Australia who originally participated in the Sydney/NSW competition, which later became the Shute Shield.